allan-simon/go-singleinstance/README.md

 # go-singleinstance
-cross plateform library to have only one instance of a software (based on python's trendo)
+cross plateform library to have only one instance of a software (based on python's [tendo](https://github.com/pycontribs/tendo/blob/master/tendo/singleton.py))

 ## Usage